teotsi/ols-repo/README.md

 PORT=5432
 ```

-Once you've done that, you can run the following command:
+Once you've done that, you can run the following commands:

 ```
+python3 manage.py makemigrations
 python3 manage.py migrate
 ```